FeralAI/FightboardHybrid/README.md

 ## Installation

+> NOTE: Any saved configuration will be cleared when reflashing the controller!

 An update package is provided that uses PowerShell and a bundled version of avrdude to handle flashing the microcontroller in the Fightboard.
 If you're familiar with this process or on Linux/Mac, you can just extract the `.hex` file and flash it manually.

 **Using the Update Script**: